-This was a short project that went really with my middle school ESL class so I thought I’d share the idea with you.
+These self-portrait ideas were part of a short project that went really with my middle school ESL class so I thought I’d share them with you.
 My students were able to come up with three products in one activity: a mind map, a self-portrait and an essay.
 The unit topic was about “Identity” or “Personality” but I guess this will work for general descriptive adjectives lesson as well.

 - To teach students about adjectives describing themselves

 - To encourage students to think about their talents, abilities and what they like about themselves

 - To help students write a short essay centered on the topic “Who Am I?”